-The members of the Audit Committee during 1997 were Mr. Davenport, Mr. Reid and Mr. Vaden.
-The Audit Committee reviews and approves the scope of the annual audit undertaken by the Company's independent certified public accountants and meets with them on a regular basis to review the progress and results of their work as well as any recommendations they may make.
-The Audit Committee held three regular meetings and one special meeting in 1997.
-The Board of Directors also had a Compensation Committee during 1997 with the members being Mr. Davenport, Mr. Leone, Mr. Reid and Mr. Vaden.
-The Compensation Committee met two times in 1997.
+The members of the Audit Committee during 1998 were Mr. Davenport, Mr. Reid and Mr. Vaden.
+The Audit Committee reviews and approves the scope of the annual audit undertaken by the Company's independent certified public accountants, which is out-sourced to PricewaterhouseCoopers LLP, and meets with them on a regular basis to review the progress and results of their work as well as any recommendations they may make.
+The Audit Committee held three regular meetings in 1998.
+The Board of Directors also had a Compensation Committee during 1998 with the members being Mr. Davenport, Mr. Leone, Mr. Reid and Mr. Vaden.
+The Compensation Committee met two times in 1998.
 The Company has no other standing committees of the Board of Directors.

-The Board of Directors held four regular meetings and one special meeting in 1997.
+The Board of Directors held four regular meetings and eight special meetings in 1998.
 During this period, each of the Directors attended at least 75% of these meetings of the Board of Directors and the committees on which he served.